The Salt Path (film): Release

 The Salt Path had its world premiere as part of the Special Presentations lineup at the 2024 Toronto International Film Festival on 5 September 2024.
 The film had preview screenings in Australia from 4 May 2025, with its official release on 15 May.
 The UK release date was 30 May 2025.
+The film is scheduled to be released in United States on 22 May 2026.

 Reception

-On Rotten Tomatoes the film had a rating of 84% based on reviews from 32 critics.
-On Metacritic the film had a weighted average score of 49 based on reviews from four critics, indicating "mixed or average" reviews.
+On Rotten Tomatoes, The Salt Path has a rating of 77% based on reviews from 43 critics, with an average rating of 6.4/10.
+The website's consensus reads: "Beautifully acted and infused with breathtaking landscapes, The Salt Path unfolds as a modest but moving portrait of loss and renewal."
+On Metacritic, it has a weighted average score of 49 based on reviews from four critics, indicating "mixed or average" reviews.

 Clarisse Loughrey, in The Independent, writes that The Salt Path offers an "emotionally tidy" presentation of the chaos that major life shocks can bring.
 In her view, the "shame and exhaustion" of Ray, a woman whose lifelong security has been torn from her, is "etched on Anderson's face", and Anderson "studiously presents those emotions".
 Isaacs, too, she writes, takes great care to show Moth's feelings, alongside the shaking hands and stiffness of a man suffering from CBD.
 But that said, in Loughrey's view, the film fails to present the humanity of the couple, aside from their burdens.
 Nor does it show any of the deeper issues, like the "failed systems" (of law, of social security) that put them in this crisis.
 The result is "yet another pat story about how reconnecting with nature is good for the soul", cue Anderson listening to birdsong.